-- Breakfast provides you with energy to start your day and create daily rhythm. - If you are not used to eating breakfast, start to develop this habit gradually. - An economical way of eating healthy is to eat mostly rice and seasonal vegetables.
+- O Breakfast provides you with energy to start your day and create daily rhythm. - O If you usually do not eat breakfast, try to form the habit of eating breakfast. - An economical way of eating healthy is rice and seasonal vegetables-oriented diet.